Convergence of Services at the City Level:

 Sustainability

-To sustain the convergence concept, utilize CCC as a platform where city specific issues can be jointly discussed and resolved with the support of all urban stakeholders and ensure this collaboration improve overall health services for the urban poor in the city.
+To sustain convergence concept, utilize CCC as a platform where city specific issues can be jointly discussed and resolved with the support of all urban stakeholders and ensure this collaboration improve overall health services for the urban poor in the city.
 To sustain ongoing relations between frontline workers in delivering FP, maternal, infant and child health services, it is essential for their higher authorities to continue giving directives.
 Similarly, it is necessary to continue with reviewing of activities in monthly meetings of health and other sectors.
-It is also necessary to institutionalize the inclusion of more in-depth training on FP in the basic training programs of AWW’s and DUDA link worker.
+It is also necessary to institutionalize the inclusion of more in-depth training on FP in the basic training programs of AWW’s and DUDA link workers.

 TCI APP USERS PLEASE NOTE